streamlit/docs/content/streamlit-cloud/get-started/security-model.md

 st.text("Your number is " + str(number))
 ```

 When you `streamlit run my_app.py`, you start a web server that runs the interactive application on your local computer at `http://localhost:8501`.
 This is great for local development.
 When you want to share with your colleagues, Streamlit Community Cloud enables you to deploy and run these applications in the cloud.
-Streamlit Community Cloud handles all the details of scaling, reliability, and security as well as providing you an interface for easily managing your deployed apps.
+Streamlit Community Cloud handles all the details of containerization and provides you an interface for easily managing your deployed apps.

 This document is an overview of how we provide best-in-industry security for you.
 We'll cover all the important areas in the lifecycle of your data: